In-patient luxury rehab center in Thailand

 3. Schizophreniform disorder

 Schizophreniform disorder is a psychotic illness indicated by symptoms that last six months or less.
-The Medical News Today describes it as a placeholder for a schizophrenia diagnosis.
+A 2022 article written by Zawn Villines for Medical News Today described it as a placeholder for a schizophrenia diagnosis.
 Since people with schizophreniform disorder have psychosis, they believe things that are contrary to reality and have sensory experiences that other people do not.

 The biggest effects of schizophreniform disorder include developing schizophrenia, depression, and a high risk of suicide.